 What is a Brand Ambassador?

-A brand ambassador is someone who represents a brand, whether it’s a company, organization or institution.
+A brand ambassador is someone who represents a brand, whether it's a company, organization or institution.
 This person promotes a product or service to their audience with the goal of increasing sales and/or brand awareness.
-Over the last few years, the term “brand ambassador” has been used interchangeably and even replaced by the word “influencer”.
+Over the last few years, the term "brand ambassador" has been used interchangeably and even replaced by the word "influencer".
+However, as Duel explains, there is a key distinction - brand ambassadors are formally appointed by the brand to represent them, while influencers are not necessarily formally tied to the brand.

-What Does a Brand Ambassador Do?
+Key Responsibilities of a Brand Ambassador

 This is the primary and most obvious responsibility an ambassador has.
 What might be a challenge sometimes is to find a way to make that promotion as organic as possible, which leads us to the second purpose.